 Read more on the best credit cards for travel insurance!

 When it comes to accommodations from hotels to resorts to Airbnbs, there’s one simple solution: Make sure you’re booking fully refundable listings.
 That’s one of the best pieces of advice we can give for traveling these days, whether you’re worried about flights getting canceled or not.

 Fortunately, it’s much easier these days.
 Major hotel chains always offer fully refundable bookings – often at a small premium over a nonrefundable rate, but that’s worth it.
 Meanwhile, Airbnb has made it much easier to find properties with flexible cancellation policies.

-But those are unacceptable odds for airlines that U.S. taxpayers singlehandedly kept afloat for years with tens of billions of dollars in subsidies.
-For now, the best you can do is follow some of these tips and hope for a smooth flight this summer.
+For now, the best you can do is follow some of these tips and hope for a smooth flight heading home for the holidays.